Formatting output for Forecast Hub submission

 This column contains the actual forecast value.
 For a

-forecast of a hospitalizations
+quantile forecast of a hospitalizations

-, this is the number of forecast hospitalizations for
+target, this is the number of forecast hospitalizations for

-the given location
+the given location and horizon at the given

-quantile level (specified in output_type_id
+quantile level (specified in output_type_id)

 An example